AusClimateService/unseen/README.md

 ## Installation

-The UNSEEN package isn't currently available on PyPI, so in order to install it in your conda environemnt along with all the dependencies you'll need to close this repository and pip install as follows:
+The UNSEEN package isn't currently available on PyPI, so in order to install it in your conda environemnt (along with all the dependencies) you'll need to clone this repository and pip install as follows:

 ```bash
 $ git clone https://github.com/AusClimateService/unseen